GaloisInc/cryptol/examples/MiniLock/prim/CfrgCurves.md

 8.2 Utility Functions

-In the textual specification arithmatic is modular.
-For the Cryptol code modular arithmatic must be explicitly implemented, which has been done in a separate file.
+In the textual specification arithmetic is modular.
+For the Cryptol code modular arithmetic must be explicitly implemented, which has been done in a separate file.

 ```cryptol